 Delta Amex Card Basics

-The Platinum Amex carries a $350 annual fee; there are no annual fees for authorized users on your account.
+The Delta Platinum Amex carries a $350 annual fee; there are no annual fees for authorized users on your account.
 There are no foreign transaction fees.
 (See rates and fees.)

 The card earns redeemable Delta SkyMiles.
 Its bonus points earnings are as follows: